jonathanpeppers/inclusive-heat-sensor/README.md

 An idea for a bot that will detect "heated conversations" scoring based on an anger or offensive rating.

+> [!NOTE]
+> This project is WIP, and we'll post a release when it's ready for others to use.
+Thanks!

 ## Testing on Azure

 ```powershell